bdpedigo/paleo/docs/roadmap.md

 - Data extraction for training automated proofreading algorithms
 - Development of metrics for weighting the impact individual edits
 - Attaching semantic information to edits, such as "this edit is an undo"
+- Developing models of how well proofread a cell is

 Here, we describe some of the possible features we might want to implement in `paleo`.